dbp/cpcj/_interviews/mark-lotto.md

 on being in the intersection of user generated content and old school journalism, and being more like The Clash than the symphony.</p>

+_UPDATE:_<em> Since this interview was conducted, Medium founder Ev Williams has stated that "Medium is not a publishing tool.
+It’s a network.
+A network of ideas that build off each other.
+And people."
+Mark Lotto explains what Williams means in his own words here.
+- *Editors*</em?

+---

 In his
 [introduction to Matter](https://medium.com/matter/what-is-matter-4b6fd9918615),
 editor-in-chief Mark Lotto calls it a magazine for a generation that